Skip to content

 • Preparing a detailed business plan, including objectives, strategies, and resource allocation.

-• Identifying the most suitable type of company structure (private, public, LLP, etc.).
+• Identifying the most suitable type of company structure (private limited, public, LLP, etc.).

 3. Raising Capital